How skills-based workforce planning strategies drive success

 While working with skill shortages was once considered an exceptional scenario, it’s quickly becoming standard practice for organizations in the new world of work.
 In fact, nearly 1 in 2 companies acknowledge that they’re currently experiencing knowledge gaps and another 44% predict they’re going to begin grappling with them in the years to come.

-To avoid settling for these subpar outcomes, savvy business leaders are rethinking the way their organizations allocate and manage talent.
+To avoid settling for these subpar outcomes, savvy business leaders are prioritizing strategic workforce planning to rethink the way their organizations manage talent so they can minimize these knowledge shortages.
 In addition to weighing headcount and time constraints, these executives now view skills as the determining factor that influences all of their strategic workforce planning decisions.

 What is a skills-based organization?